Quick Links

 Furthermore the sciences are studied in ways that help students to develop curiosity about the natural world, insight into how science works, and appreciation of its relevance to their everyday lives.
 The scope and nature of such study will be broad, coherent, practical and satisfying, and thereby encourage students to be inspired, motivated and challenged by the subject and its achievements.

-KS4 Business and Enterprise
+KS4 Business

 The business and enterprise curriculum enables students to understand more about the business world.
 It enables students to develop as commercially minded and enterprising individuals who think critically, drawing on business information and evidence to develop arguments and make justified decisions.